edmund-h/ARDrawStuff/README.md

 https://www.toptal.com/swift/ios-arkit-tutorial-drawing-in-air-with-fingers

 I am making further modifications to the app in order to gain an understanding of working with graphics libraries and ARKit.

+HOW TO USE:

+1) Acquire tracking on the drawing surface by holding the phone steady at a level angle to the drawing surface.
+This has occurred when a yellow box appears.
+2) Place your fingers on the drawing surface and inside the yellow tracking box as if holding a pen.
+This will be your virtual pen tip.
+3) Acquire tracking on your virtual pen tip: With your non drawing hand, tap the point on the screen where your fingers meet to set the pen tip.
+A red dot will appear when this is successful.
+5) Now select the draw button (dark grey when selected).
+Moving your fingers will cause the virtual pen tip to follow your fingers and draw a line of brown squares along the drawing surface.
+Take care to keep your fingers as near as possible to the yellow box.
+You can move the phone but try to keep it at the same level and height relative to the drawing surface.
+6) When you are finished drawing, you can press the 3D button.
+Raising your fingers above the drawing plane will cause the squares drawn along the drawing plane to increase in height.